Macarthur Nature Photography Competition

 2. The subject matter of the photographs submitted must be from within the Macarthur region, defined as Campbelltown, Camden and Wollondilly Local Government Areas (LGAs) and must be obtained lawfully.

-3. Images of fauna must not include flash photography and must meet ethical photography guidelines as specified on the Council website, any images submitted with flash on fauna will not be judged and residents will be contacted about animal welfare/ethics.
+3. Images of fauna must not include flash photography and must meet ethical photography guidelines as specified on the Council website.
+Any images submitted with flash on fauna will not be judged and residents will be contacted about animal welfare/ethics.

 4. Photographs may be black and white or colour.